ryan-a-davis365/game-talk/README.md

 #### **Site Admin**
 As a **Site Admin** I can:
-* *approve user Video Game reviews* in order to *publish them to the site and check their content is appropriate*
 * *approve user comments* in order to *check that they are appropriate*
-* *view the number of likes on a Video Game review* in order to *see which is the most popular*
+* *view the number of likes on a Video Game post* in order to *see which is the most popular*
 * *delete user accounts* in order to *remove users who do not appreciate and respect others in the community*

 <hr>